 - First, go to Settings > click on General Management

-- Now choose Factory data reset option as given
+- Now choose the Factory data reset option as given

-- After reading the instructions, click on Reset option continue
+- After reading the instructions, click on the Reset option to continue

 - At last, click on Delete All to confirm

 Another thing you can do to get rid of “Not registered on network” error is to taking help from your own network operator.
 Just call them and mention all the issues you are getting to troubleshoot the issue.
 As they guide you, follow the instructions to solve the error.